 Back home in the USA, bank wire transfers were not common ways to send money.
 If someone asked you to do a bank transfer, you’d throw up a few red flags and think a scammer was trying to rip you off.
 But in France and many places in Europe, wire transfers are common ways to send money and you can do it online in a breeze.
 For example, when booking a vacation apartment rental, it’s normal for the owner to send their bank details and have you wire a deposit directly whereas maybe in the USA, it would be more common for a company to put a hold on your credit card.
 Just a different way of doing things.

 If you need to send/receive different currencies, I can’t say enough about how happy I am with TransferWise.
+They might just be the best bank in France for expats.
 Their Borderless account is a must-have tool for anyone who lives abroad or banks in different currencies.
-The debit card is free and lets you hold balances in a variety of currencies.
 Click here to learn more.

 Identity theft/fraud isn’t as common

 France experiences fraud, so let me be clear on that, but because it isn’t a credit card society in the same way as the US, identity theft and bank card fraud isn’t as common.
 Bank cards are chipped and always require PINs (or verification codes when buying something online), so thieves aren’t stealing people’s social security numbers and fraudulently opening up lines of credit left and right like we hear so often in the USA.
 Want to know something scary?
 My US credit card does not require a PIN ever and when I use my US Capital One bank (debit) card in France, although it’s chipped, it never requires a PIN.

 What do you think about the French banking system?
 Do you have a French bank account and what do you think is the best bank in France for expats?

 For more info on French culture topics, click over to this giant French culture roundup post!